pudjamansyurin/gen-core/README.md

 - [ ] Change R67 value as R63
 - [ ] CAN Module:
   - [ ] Give Resistor 120 Ohm between CAN_H and CAN_L (optional, just give the space)
+  - [ ] Add MOSFET power control and the GPIO pins
 - [ ] Connector:
   - [ ] Remove un-necessary GPIO pin to HMI-2 (replaced by CAN)
   - [ ] Make 6 pin connector same (Fingerprint & CAN)